vulongtran/totp/README.md

 License
 -------

 This is free and open source software.
 You can use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of it, under the terms of the MIT License.
-See [LICENSE.md][L] for details.
+See [LICENSE][L] for details.

 This software is provided "AS IS", WITHOUT WARRANTY OF ANY KIND, express or implied.
-See [LICENSE.md][L] for details.
+See [LICENSE][L] for details.

-[L]: LICENSE.md
+[L]: LICENSE